 The CASA Non-Point Source Project focused on non-point source emissions that contribute to ambient PM2.5 and ozone in Alberta where air quality is approaching or not achieving the CAAQS.
 Since November 2015 CASA has been working to better understand non-point sources in the province and to develop recommendations to better manage them.
 Stakeholders involved in this project came from non-government organizations, Airshed Organizations, and industry.
 The project had four objectives:

-Compile and review information and agree on a common understanding of non-point sources in Alberta.
+- Compile and review information and agree on a common understanding of non-point source air emissions in Alberta.

-Identify non-point source opportunities in Alberta, where CASA’s multi-stakeholder approach could add the most value.
+- Identify non-point source air emissions reduction opportunities in Alberta where CASA’s multi-stakeholder approach could add the most value.

-Identify and recommend management actions, which could include recommending policy change, to address the highest value non-point source air emissions opportunities in Alberta (from Objective 2).
+- Identify and recommend management actions, which could include recommending policy change, to address the highest value non-point source air emissions reduction opportunities in Alberta (from Objective 2).

-Develop and implement a strategy and action plan for communicating the work of the project team and engaging stakeholders and the public.
+- Develop and implement a strategy and action plan for communicating with and engaging stakeholders and the public on the work of the project.